smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 URL: projects/project_smtc/composite-apps/composite_smtc/v1/deployment-intent-groups/smtc-deployment-intent-group/terminate Response Code: 202 Response:
 ```

-After termination, SmartCity Application will be deleted from the clusters.
+After termination, the SmartCity application will be deleted from the clusters.